-This document defines the terms, properties, and definitions for portions of a cutting tool that support one or more cutting items with defined cutting edges.
-Tool items include, but are not limited to, turning tools, milling tools, drilling tools, threading tools, etc. The purpose of this document is to provide a reference dictionary to support the use of the general information model defined in ISO 13399-1.
+This document defines the terms, properties, and definitions for portions of a cutting tool that remove material from a workpiece.
+Cutting items include replaceable inserts, brazed tips, and the cutting portions of solid cutting tools.
+The purpose of this document is to provide a reference dictionary to support the use of the general information model defined in ISO 13399-1.

 A cutting tool with defined cutting edges is used on a machine to remove material from a workpiece by a shearing action at the cutting edges of the tool.
 Cutting tool data that can be described by the ISO 13399 series include, but are not limited to, everything between the workpiece and the machine tool.
-Information about inserts (e.g. regular and irregular shaped replaceable cutting items), solid tools (e.g. solid drill and endmill), assembled tools (e.g. boring bars, indexable drills, and indexable milling cutters), adaptors (e.g. milling arbor and drilling chuck), components (e.g. shims, screws, and clamps), and their relationships can be represented by the ISO 13399 series.
+Information about inserts (e.g. regular and irregular shaped replaceable cutting items), solid tools (e.g. solid drill and solid end mill), assembled tools (e.g. boring bars, indexable drills and indexable milling cutters), adaptors (e.g. milling arbor and drilling chuck), components (e.g. shims, screws and clamps) and their relationships can be represented by the ISO 13399 series.
 The principles of the ISO 13399 series are given in Annex A; and possible assemblies of the components of a cutting tool are illustrated in Figure A.1.

 The objective of the ISO 13399 series is to provide the means to represent the information that describes cutting tools in a computer-sensible form that is independent from any particular computer system.
 The representation facilitates the processing and exchange of cutting tool data within and between different software systems and computer platforms and supports the application of this data in manufacturing planning, cutting operations, and the supply of tools.
-The nature of this description makes it suitable not only for neutral file exchange, but also as a basis for implementing and sharing product databases and for archiving.
+The nature of this description makes it suitable not only for neutral file exchange but also as a basis for implementing and sharing product databases and for archiving.
 The methods used for these representations are those developed by ISO/TC 184/SC 4 for the representation of product data by using standardized information models and reference dictionaries.

-An information model is a formal specification of types, ideas, facts, and processes which together describes a portion of interests of the real world and which provides an explicit set of interpretation rules.
+An information model is a formal specification of types of ideas, facts, and processes which together describes a portion of interest of the real world and which provides an explicit set of interpretation rules.
 Information is knowledge of ideas, facts, and/or processes.
 Data are symbols or functions that represent information for processing purposes.
-Data are interpreted to extract information by using rules for how that should be done and a dictionary to define the terms that identify the data items.
-Everyone in a communication process is expected to use the same information model, the same set of explicit rules, and the same dictionary in order to avoid misunderstanding.
+Data are interpreted to extract information by using rules for how that should be done and a dictionary to define the terms that identify the data.
+Everyone in a communication process is expected to use the same information model, the same set of explicit rules and the same dictionary in order to avoid misunderstanding.
 If an information model and its dictionary are written in a computer-sensible language, then there is the additional benefit that they can be computer processable.

 An engineering information model is therefore a specification for data that establishes the meaning of that data in a particular engineering context.
 A model has to be developed by formal methods to ensure that it meets the needs of the situation that it represents.
 An engineering information model defines the information objects that represent the concepts in an engineering application, the attributes of the objects, their relationships, and the constraints that add further meaning.
 An information model is an abstract concept that can be used repeatedly for any example of the real-world situation that it represents.
-An instance of the model is created when it is populated with the data items and their values that are applicable to a particular example of that situation.
+An instance of the model is produced when it is populated with the data items and their values that are applicable to a particular example of that situation.